How many in Cusco is enough to see everything, including Machu Picchu? Here are 4 expertly planned itineraries to help.

 ✔ Don’t want to spend $5,000+ on a travel agent

-You don’t have to figure it out solo.
+You don’t have to figure it out solo!

-I help travellers like you plan custom South America trips that are efficient, affordable, and totally personalised.
+I help travellers like you plan custom Argentina trips that are efficient, affordable, and totally personalised.

-Cover of the free 'South America Travel Planning Toolkit PDF' by 'Shall We Go Home?' - South America Trip Planning Services – includes 40-page guide, email course, and planning webinars for first-time travellers.
+Cover of the free South America Travel Planning Toolkit PDF by Shall We Go Home? - South America Trip Planning Services - includes 40-page guide, email course, and planning webinars for first-time travellers.

-Get The Essential Toolkit That’s Helped Thousands Travel South America
+Planning A Trip To South America?
+Get The Essential Toolkit That’s Helped Thousands Start

 Free 40-Page Guide – A complete travel planning toolkit covering routes, visas, packing, gear, safety & more